-International Airlines Group has signed a Letter of Intend (LoI) for 200 Boeing 737 MAX jets at Paris Air Show 2019 on Tuesday.
+International Airlines Group has signed a Letter of Intent (LoI) for 200 Boeing 737 MAX jets at Paris Air Show 2019 on Tuesday.

 The intended order includes the Boeing 737 MAX 8 and MAX 10 variants.
 It has a value of US $24 billion in list prices.
 However, airlines usually receive significant discounts for large orders.
 The aircraft will join the fleets of multiple IAG airlines, including Vueling and Level.